Medically reviewed on July 10, 2017

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 You may take this medicine with or without food, first thing in the morning.

 Do not crush, chew, break, or open an extended-release capsule.
 Swallow it whole.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using amphetamine and dextroamphetamine.
+Amphetamine and dextroamphetamine can cause unusual results with certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

 Store at room temperature away from moisture, heat, and light.